As we draw closer to 2021, we look back at the things that defined 2020 and the way businesses have been shaped for the new normal.

 Although, there are plenty of ways to answer this question from a marketing perspective, the simplest campaign that one can start today is reengagement.

-The reason it’s considered a springboard for a lot of organizations is because of its simplicity and easy integration to any marketing strategy.
+The reason it’s considered a springboard for a lot of organizations is because of its simplicity and easy integration into any marketing strategy.

 Apart from new client acquisition, lead nurturing and lead nurturing campaigns, it doesn’t have to be complicated.
 You don’t always have to launch a viral content marketing video or have an infographic picked up by the masses.